COVID-19 Vaccination Requirement

-As with all of our existing vaccination requirements for students, medical and religious exemptions will be granted in accordance with federal and local law.
+Medical and religious exemptions are granted in accordance with federal and local law.

 Students may request a medical or religious exemption from the COVID-19 vaccination requirement by completing the exemption request form and submitting the information required.

-If a medical or religious waiver is granted, the student will receive an individualized accommodation with information on the public health measures that they will need to take, which will include following the University’s COVID-19 Testing Protocol and COVID-19 Mask Guidelines for unvaccinated individuals.Back to Top
+If a medical or religious waiver is granted, the student, faculty or staff member will receive an individualized accommodation with information on the public health measures that they will need to take, which will include following the University’s COVID-19 Testing Protocol and COVID-19 Mask Guidelines for unvaccinated individuals.Back to Top

 Submitting COVID-19 Vaccination Documentation

-We encourage all members of our community to submit documentation of their COVID-19 vaccination (e.g., CDC COVID-19 Vaccination Record Card) through the GU360 mobile app or GU360 website.
+All members of our community must submit documentation of their COVID-19 vaccination (e.g., CDC COVID-19 Vaccination Record Card) through the GU360 mobile app or GU360 website.
 Please follow these instructions to submit your documentation.
 If you have already shared it with the Care Navigator team, you do not need to submit it again through GU360.Back to Top

 Frequently Asked Questions